Keryen/Simple-Sokoban/README.md

 The objective of the game is to complete the levels by pushing all the boxes to EndPoints which are displayed as blue points.
 After completing a level a menu with the completed level score and the global score will be shown, alongside with a button to move into the next level.

-All in all, Enjoy the game!
+All in all, enjoy the game!